 * Some food and shopping available but only accepting credit card/apple pay.

 * Don’t miss the Delacorte Clock outside the zoo.
 The animals statues move and twirl at each quarter hour.

 * Advance online ticket purchase and masks required.
 Consider an annual zoo membership that includes admission to the Bronx and other NYC Zoos.

-See gorgeous historic and contemporary design is a high-tech, interactive dream for all ages.
+See gorgeous historic and contemporary design in a stunning 19th-century mansion turned into a high-tech, interactive dream for all ages.

 Explore the global Jewish experience through works of fine art, Judaica, antiquities, folk art, ceremonial objects, and broadcast media intelligently organized in gorgeous galleries.